AnimosWorkshop/Sor-Vault/Classes/Base Classes/Martials/Fighter.md

 The amount of times you can guard equals to the number of attacks expended.
 In addition, you become proficient with Resilience and Willpower saving throws.

-Note: The damage roll you make includes your ability modifier (Strength or Dexterity usually, depending on the weapon) and any other modifiers to damage you would have for that weapon's attacks.
+><u>Note:</u> The damage roll you make includes your ability modifier (Strength or Dexterity usually, depending on the weapon) and any other modifiers to damage you would have for that weapon's attacks.

 ### Arms Adept